Pumpkin cake to celebrate 10 years of Labna

-Dear friends of Labna, today this website celebrates 10 years of life: it is a special occasion, that calls for a momento of reflection and that allows me to bring you up to speed with many things that happened in my life, my future plans and some exciting Labna news.
+Dear friends of Labna, today this website celebrates 10 years of life: it is a special occasion that calls for a moment of reflection, and that allows me to bring you up to speed with many things that happened in my life, as well as my plans, and some exciting Labna news.

 If you are in for a long chat, you can continue reading the post below; if you are in a rush or only care for this deliciously moist pumpkin cake – which is also understandable! – you can jump straight to the recipe.